Personal income tax in Italy (IRPEF)

 Tax in Italy on income from employment and self-employement

 Income taxation in Italy is levied on both employment and self-employment income.
-For employees, income tax is withheld from their salary by the employer, with rates ranging from 23% to 43% depending on the level of income.
+For employees, income tax is withheld from their salary by the employer, with rates ranging from 23% to 43% depending on different brackets of income.
+Understanding the Italy tax brackets is crucial for employees to anticipate their salary tax in Italy accurately.

-Self-employed individuals, on the other hand, are responsible for paying their own income tax, with rates ranging from 15% to 43% depending on their level of income.
-In addition to income tax, both employees and self-employed individuals may be subject to social security contributions.
+Self-employed individuals, on the other hand, are responsible for paying their own income tax.
+The Italian income tax rates for self-employed professionals also range from 15% to 43%, based on their level of income.
+This progressive tax system ensures that individuals with higher incomes contribute a larger percentage of their earnings in taxes.
 It is important for individuals to understand their tax obligations and seek professional advice to ensure compliance with tax laws and to optimize their tax situation.

 For tax calculation purposes, tax deductions are available to reduce overall taxable income.